 He studied Natural Sciences at Cambridge University and then moved to Oxford University to study Medicine.
 He has an MSc in Global Health from Oxford University and worked in London and America before returning to Oxford to pursue a career in Public Health.
 He is a Junior Research Fellow in clinical medicine at Lady Margaret Hall, and he teaches on the medical student public health course and the MSc in Global Health Science.

-A health impact assessment of the UK soft drinks industry levy: a comparative risk assessment modelling study
+Health impact assessment of the UK soft drinks industry levy: a comparative risk assessment modelling study.

 Econometric and comparative risk assessment scenario modelling of the proposed UK sugary drink tax on health

 Briggs ADM. et al, (2016), The Lancet, 388, S10 - S10

 Assessing the external validity of model-based estimates of the incidence of heart attack in England: a modelling study.

 Scarborough P. et al, (2016), BMC Public Health, 16

 Modelling in Public Health

 Briggs ADM. et al, (2016), Public Health Intelligence Issues of Measure and Method, 67 - 90

 The distributional and nutritional impacts and mitigation potential of emission-based food taxes in the UK

 Kehlbacher A. et al, (2016), Climatic Change: an interdisciplinary, international journal devoted to the description, causes and implications of climatic change